 OWL ontology

-The concept model now includes an OWL ontology that defines the complete class hierarchy:
+The concept model is now formally expressed as an OWL ontology that defines the complete class hierarchy:

-ManagedConceptandLocalizedConceptas core classesDesignationhierarchy with 7 subtypes (expression, abbreviation, symbol, letter_symbol, graphical_symbol, prefix, suffix)ConceptSourcewith type and status enumerationsRelatedConceptwith 32 relationship types
+ManagedConceptandLocalizedConceptas core classesDesignationhierarchy with subtypes (expression, abbreviation, symbol, letter_symbol, graphical_symbol, prefix, suffix)ConceptSourcewith type and status enumerationsRelatedConceptwith typed relationship kinds

 SHACL shapes